-- Part the fabricated pieces of surface slightly at the seam. - Place a layer of paper, plastic film or plastic tape on the cabinet underneath the seam in order to prevent the adhesive from sticking the surface to the cabinet. - Prepare a suitable color-matched resin adhesive. - G- If necessary, mix the adhesive with pigments using a stainless steel or plastic spatula until achieving the required shade or use a precolored methyl methacrylate type adhesive with a dispensing gun. - Purge about 50 mm (2") of adhesive from the mixing nozzle to ensure proper mixing when using the precolored methyl methacrylate type adhesive.
+- Part the fabricated pieces of surface slightly at the seam. - Place a layer of paper, plastic film or plastic tape on the cabinet underneath the seam in order to prevent the adhesive from sticking the surface to the cabinet. - Prepare a suitable colour-matched resin adhesive. - if necessary, mix the adhesive with pigments using a stainless steel or plastic spatula until achieving the required shade or use a precoloured methyl methacrylate type adhesive with a dispensing gun. - Purge about 50 mm of adhesive from the mixing nozzle to ensure proper mixing when using the precoloured methyl methacrylate type adhesive.

-- Ensure that the seam is clean of debris. - Clean the edges to be joined with alcohol. - It is recommended to apply tape to the edges of the surface to be seamed in order to prevent staining by adhesives. - Spread a generous amount of the adhesive on both sides of the seam. - Ensure that the X-shaped pattern in the middle of the seam is filled with adhesive. - Close, secure and straighten the seam with clamps or a professional seaming clamp to create a smooth, flush surface. - After the adhesive is completely dry, remove the clamps. - Remove any excess adhesive with a scraper or razor blade held at an angle to avoid chipping the adhesive. - Perform final cleaning with alcohol on a clean white cloth.
+- Ensure that the seam is clean of debris. - Clean the edges to be joined with alcohol. - Spread a generous amount of the adhesive on both sides of the seam. - Ensure that the X-shaped pattern in the middle of the seam is filled with adhesive. - Close, secure and straighten the seam with clamps or a professional seaming clamp to create a smooth, flush surface. - After the adhesive is completely dry, remove the clamps. - Remove any excess adhesive with a scraper or razor blade held at an angle to avoid chipping the adhesive. - Perform final cleaning with alcohol on a clean white cloth.